elenagurchinskaia/upstream-travel/README.md

 - HTML - used to edit the existing elements.
 - CSS - used to edit the styling for the html elements.
-- JavaScript - used to add functionailty and logic to the application.
+- JavaScript - used to add functionality and logic to the application.
 - Git - used to track edits made to the source code.
 - GitHub - used to host and deploy the repository.
-- Amadeus for Developers - used to get API.
+- Amadeus for Developers - used to get safety and travel data API.
 - Google Maps - used to get the map API.

 <br>